KagurazakaNyaa/palworld-docker/README.md

 ## Environments

+The variables in the table below affect the server's startup command, see <https://tech.palworldgame.com/dedicated-server-guide#settings> and <https://tech.palworldgame.com/community-server-guide>
 | Variable           | Describe                                                    | Default Values | Allowed Values       |
 |--------------------|-------------------------------------------------------------|----------------|----------------------|
 | MAX_PLAYERS        | Change the maximum number of participants on the server.    | 32             | 1-32                 |